EAGE-Annual-Hackathon/EAGE-Hackathon-2024-Instructions/README.md

 ```
 **🍔 Food:** Information to come!

-**📍 Location:** The hackathon will be at the same conference venue as the rest of EAGE Annual.
-Details to come!
+**📍 Location:** The hackathon will be at the same conference venue as the rest of EAGE Annual: NOVA Spektrum - Messeveien 8, 2004 Lillestrøm, Norway.
+It is a short walk from the train station at Lillestrøm - with connections to both airport and hotels and to the center of Oslo.
+Stay tuned for the room.

 ## Pre-hackathon workshops
 To equip our hackathon participants with crucial insights into LLMs and physics-based ML, we're excited to offer two comprehensive workshops.
 These sessions are designed not only to introduce the foundational technology behind our quickstart materials but also to serve as a prime networking opportunity, potentially helping you find your ideal teammate before the competition begins.